0xBahalaNa/osTicket-Post-Install-Setup/README.md

 <img src="https://i.imgur.com/AeRKqge.png" height="80%" width="80%" alt="8."/>
 </p>

 Ensure you do this before you move on.
 Go to "Settings" then "User Settings."
+Make sure this setting is unchecked.

 <p>
 <img src="https://i.imgur.com/C06CzAA.png" height="80%" width="80%" alt="9."/>